climate-product-leaders/website/_playbook/set-up-ultra-eco-mode.markdown

 ---

 <div class="bigquote">
-  <span class="highlight">[Branch](https://branch.climateaction.tech/) is an online magazine published by the [Green Web Foundation](https://www.thegreenwebfoundation.org/).
+  <span class="highlight"><a href="https://branch.climateaction.tech/" target="_blank">Branch</a> is an online magazine published by the <a href="https://www.thegreenwebfoundation.org/" target="_blank">Green Web Foundation</a>.
 Their site changes its design based on the quantity of fossil fuels on the grid to stay inside a carbon budget at all times.
 This example illustrates how to both adapt your experience and educate your users when the grid intensity is high.</span>
 </div>